cwendorf/EASI/A-Functions/README.md

 ## About the EASI Functions

-### Overview of the Functions

-The EASI functions were written in five basic categories of analyses:
-- **describeFunctions.R** (functions that calculate basic descriptive statistics and matrices)
-- **estimateFunctions.R** (functions that estimate means, mean differences, and their confidence intervals)
-- **plotFunctions.R** (functions that plot means, mean differences, and their confidence intervals)
-- **testFunctions.R** (functions that calculate NHST for means and mean differences)
-- **effectFunctions.R** (functions that calculate standardized effect sizes and their confidence intervals)

 ### Installation of the Functions

 EASI is not currently on CRAN or compiled as a package, but you can install the complete and current version of it by pasting the following line into R. The functions will automatically be available for use in analyses.